 Yasui Architects & Engineers was established in 1924 by Takeo Yasui (1884-1955).
 After graduating from the architectural department of Tokyo University, Yasui started his professional career in Manchuria (current Liaoning province, China) in 1910.
 As an architect and engineer of the Manchurian Railroad co., he designed many important buildings at Dalian and other cities.
 Several of these buildings remain functional, a testimony to the excellence of their design and construction.
 After a successful practice

 abroad, Yasui relocated to Osaka and joined the architectural firm of Yasushi Kataoka in 1920.

 The character of Yasui’s design was acknowledged by himself as “free-style”.
-In the age of modernism, Yasui developed “Japanese-style modernism” through projects like the Osaka Club building (1924), the Osaka Gas headquarters (1933) and the Nomura Securities headquarters (1930).
+In the age of modernism, Yasui developed “Japanese-style modernism” through projects like the Osaka Club Building (1924), the Osaka Gas Building (Osaka Gas headquarters, 1933) and the Nihonbashi Nomura Building (Nomura Securities headquarters, 1930).
 All of these buildings are still in active use, representing Yasui’s design ethos.